 Harding School

-Transforming unused patches land into vibrant habitat
+Transforming TK courtyard, and unused patches of land into vibrant habitat.

 Habitats Created